 Zach Barr is an Associate at Kearns & West and joined the firm in June 2016.
 Zach studied energy management and environment and natural resources at University of Wyoming and has experience in GIS and the oil and gas industry.
 His interests are in energy, natural resource management and policy, land-use planning, infrastructure projects, and environmental policy.

-Office Manager & Project Coordinator
+Office Manager/Project Coordinator

 Mary Beth Day

-Mary Beth is a Project Coordinator in Kearns & West's San Francisco office.
+Mary Beth is a Senior Associate in Kearns & West's San Francisco office.
 She has been active in the energy, water, and climate change practices since joining the team in 2017.
 She holds a bachelor’s degree in geoarchaeology from Hamilton College and a PhD in Earth sciences from the University of Cambridge, where she studied human-climate-environment interactions.
 She's excited to translate her scientific background into tackling present day challenges.

 Project Coordinator, Finance